Slideshow: Intel Processors Over The Years

-A visual walk through the history of Intel processors from the early 1970s to today, starting with the 4004 chip.
+Here's a visual walk through the history of Intel processors from the early 1970s to today, starting with the 4004 chip.